cloud-native-toolkit/site-developer-guide/docs/adopting/customize/config-dashboard/dashboard.md

 Customize the Developer Dashboard and the OpenShift console

-!!!Note
-    An **environment administrator** performs the steps on this page.
-See [Plan Installation > Roles](./admin/plan-installation#roles) for the overview of the roles involved.

 ## Customizing the Dashboard

 After the Dashboard has been installed into your development cluster, you can customize it to you team's needs.
 You can change the Title, Prefix, and Cloud Console links by adding the following environment variables to your deployment yaml.